Review of Maximum Bully Dog Food

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1

 Unfortunately, this particular item is anonymous.
 Because various fish contain different types of fats, we would have preferred to have known the source species.

 In addition, yeast extract is the common name for a broad group of products made by removing the cell wall from the yeast organism.

 A significant number of these ingredients are added as specialized nutritional supplements while others are used as flavor enhancers.

 However, the glutamic acid (and its chemical cousin, monosodium glutamate, or MSG) found in a minority of yeast extracts can be controversial.

 That’s because even though the Food and Drug Administration designated these food additives to be safe decades ago2, the agency continues to receive reports of adverse effects.

 So, detractors still object to the use of yeast extract and other glutamic acid derivatives and blame them for everything from Alzheimer’s (in humans) to obesity.

-Judging by its ingredients alone, Maximum Bully looks like an above-average dry product.
+Based on its ingredients alone, Maximum Bully Dog Food appears to be an above-average dry product.

 And a fat-to-protein ratio of about 69%.